 - You will have a defined time for answering each question

-- You will get 1 or 2 tries for each answer before you will have to submit it
+- You will get 1 or 2 tries for each answer before you have to submit it

-Asynchronous video questions could be part of the application process or be a screening step after your resume has allowed you to rise above the crowd.
+Pre-recorded video questions could be part of the application process or be a screening step after your resume has allowed you to rise above the crowd.
 In both cases, the process is the same as explained above.

-Your Technical Set-up for the Video Interview
+Your Technical Setup for the Video Interview

 There are two necessary technical components of every video interview you will need to have to make it possible: